arnedc/DAIRRy-BLUP/README.md

 # Output

 DAIRRy-BLUP creates 1 or 2 output-files depending on whether a test-dataset is given in the input file.
-* `solution.txt`: Lists the estimates for the fixed and random effects.
+* `estimates.txt`: Lists the estimates for the fixed and random effects.
 First t values are estimates for the t fixed effects.
 Last s values are estimates of the s SNP effects
 * `EBV.txt`: When a test dataset is provided, breeding values are estimated for the individuals based on the estimated fixed and SNP effects and th egenotypes of the test individuals.

 # Version history